 Today’s recipe is super easy: luscious dark Valrhona chocolate brownies cooked in the Instant Pot.
 It’s another one of those recipes I pull out to make when I just want something quick and easy.
 It’s also a great recipe if you want to bake something to share, but don’t have a lot of time.
 Everyone loves brownies.
 They get right to the basics of what a great treat is.
 In my book, they should be chewy, and dense … but not heavy.
+Dark chocolate brownies just amplify the intensity.
 Not a lot of ingredients, so you likely have what you need on hand.
 And they don’t demand a lot of attention or have a lot of steps.

 On first read, you may be wondering: ‘how can you do baked goods in the Instant Pot?
 It’s a pressure cooker, after all.’
 Well, this is the best recipe if you want to try out baked goods in the IP.
 Brownies do great in the high-moisture environment.
 There’s no way they are going to come out too dry.
-Just a couple of changes from baking in the oven, like covering your pan in foil to protect it from drips, and they will turn out perfect every time.
+Just a couple of changes from baking in the oven, like covering your pan in foil to protect it from drips, and your instant pot chocolate brownies will turn out perfect every time.
 Trust me.

 Stepping up to better chocolate